Please note: The Bachelors of Arts in Early Childhood Education and in

 |Experiential Learning: Molecular Biology|

-A total of 120 to 126 credits is required for the degree, of which 42 credits must be upper division.
+A minimum of 120 credits is required for the degree, of which 42 credits must be upper division.

 Chemistry Option - Admission Suspended

 Contact the Chemistry Department for advising concerning this degree option.

 The Department of Chemistry awards departmental honors in chemistry to undergraduate students who show exceptional performance in all their coursework.
 To graduate with honors students must:

 - Satisfy all requirements for a Bachelor of Science in Chemistry.

 - Meet the requirements for Graduation with Honors.

 - Maintain a minimum GPA of 3.50 in CHEM classes.